Kay Pacha – (Kay Pah-chah) – The Middle World

 Closing a type down is usually faster than opening them up – and it almost always happens in the first thirty seconds.

-The Three Centers as the Fastest Map for Adjusting Your Approach
+How Do the Three Enneagram Centers Give You the Fastest Map for Adjusting Your Approach?

-You do not need to know someone’s exact type to adjust how you communicate with them.
-The three centers give you a faster read.
+You do not need to know someone exact Enneagram type to adjust how you communicate in Kay Pacha.
+The three centers give you a faster read – and in the INTI NAN system, knowing which center someone operates from is often enough to shift the entire quality of a conversation.

 Body Center – Types 8, 9, 1